Types of functions

 Collection functions

 These functions are used for arrays and strings.
-They can be used to check if an array is empty, to grab the first, or last item, or even for join, union, and intersection operations.
+You can use them to check if an array is empty, to grab the first, or last item, or even for join, union, and intersection operations.

 An example of a helpful Collection function is length.
 You can use length to return the number of items in a string or array.
 The following example would be used to count the number of characters in the string "I love Power Automate."